kemcbride/my_very_good_klondike/README.md

 The project also uses:
 - gflags (https://github.com/gflags/gflags/blob/master/INSTALL.md)
 - gtest (https://github.com/google/googletest)

 You should be able to clone this repo to your computer using `git clone`, and then run `make solitaire` inside the repo's directory to build the binary.

-Then, to run the program, just do: `./solitaire` from that same directory!
+Then, to run the program, just do: `./solitaire play` from that same directory!

 ----